PAY RANGE: 11

 CLEAN BLOCK OFFICER

-Work in all specialties involves some undesirable conditions, and is performed under the supervision of an administrative superior.
+Work may require handling rubbish in an effort to identify violators.
+Work in all assignments involves some undesirable conditions, and is performed under the supervision of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 1. The position must be responsible for either patrolling an assigned geographical area and enforcing the City’s sanitation laws and regulations, or contacting City residents in the various neighborhoods in an effort to enlist and maintain their interest and participation in neighborhood development and sanitation.

 2. The position must perform work in the Streets Department’s Sanitation Division.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Canvasses areas in the city contacting individuals in order to establish clean block committees; attends committee meetings and explains the purpose and procedures for implementing the clean block program; notifies police districts and sanitation area supervisors of streets scheduled for clean-up.

 Instructs residents and participates in the painting of curbs and parking areas and the cleaning of alleyways, yards and streets.
 Addresses school groups, civic groups and organizations of clean block and related sanitation programs; advises organizations and school personnel in the techniques of implementing and maintaining interest in various sanitation programs.